scattered-gonk/scattered-gonk.github.io/_posts/2025-26-05-Tencent-Toll.md

 tags: scam-analysis
 ---

+<h1> [!]
+ACTIVE SCAM [!] </h1>

+* There are currently 69 variations of the https://illinois.gov-{3_LETTER_COMBINATION}.vip/pay that are all (as of 5/27/2025) live and operational.
+* The sites utilize a phishing kit identical to the one discussed in this post.
+* The malicious domains remain hosted at Tencent Building, Kejizhongyi Avenue.
+* The phishing kit continues to rely on websockets and hardcoded private/public keys for collecting and receivinf data.

+<h1> [!]
+ACTIVE SCAM [!] </h1>

 In the past year, there has been a dramatic influx of scam messages arriving at people's phones regarding a supposed "toll notice."
 I received many myself, all with the following message, verbatum:

 <span style="color:red">**Toll Violation Notice:**</span>